plotly/Kaleido/toolchain/README.md

 - stages/xx-make_bin.sh (described below)
 - stages/xx-all.sh (will run all stages)
 - stages/xx-template (just a template for writing new stages)

+These may or may not work on your OS of choice, they will all work on linux.

 As well as well commented `toolchain/stages/include/` folder.